by Thomas Hammersmith (copyright © 7/1/15 – updated 7/2/18)*

 It’s hard to believe that these “nice consultants” are devious liars.
 They sound so sincere and authentic, but everything they say is calculated to gain your confidence.
 They’ll sell anything for a buck.
-Many of them just read from a script to “hook you in” and answer tough questions.
-They know exactly how to gain your trust, and then screw you over royally.
+Most read from sales scripts to “hook you in” and answer tough questions.
+They know how to gain your trust; then, screw you over royally.

 The Inside Scoop